Wildsong/docker-arcgis-enterprise/web-adaptor/README.md

 then you need to connect them over a docker network.
 Then you pass that as a command line in run commands.

- sudo docker network create arcgis.net
+ sudo docker network create wildsong.lan

 ### Run the command